-Sponsoring bowling centers are required to pay a sponsorship fee for each varsity team it sponsors.
-Bowling centers that are members (in good standing) with the Bowling Proprietors Association of Minnesota will pay \$225.00 for each team they sponsor.
-Bowling centers that are not members (in good standing) of the BPAM will pay \$325.00 for each team they sponsor.
-Checks should be made payable to BPAM and sent to the BPAM state office no later than February 1st.
-The sponsoring bowling center agrees to provide free practice lineage to the teams it sponsors.
-In most cases, where time and space permits, a sponsoring bowling center host at least one regular season conference meet during the season.
-Any team that does not have its sponsorship fees paid by February 15th may be disallowed from competing in any matches.
-A team that bowls on or after February 15th that has not had its sponsorship fees paid may be forced to forfeit all games/matches.
+Checks should be made payable to BPAM and sent to the BPAM state office no later than October 1 of the current season.
+A sponsoring bowling center agrees to provide free practice lineage to the teams it sponsors.
+In most cases, where time and space permits, a sponsoring bowling center will host at least one regular season meet.
+Any team that does not have its sponsorship fees paid by October 1 and may be disallowed from competing in any matches.
+A team that bowls on or after October 1 that has not had its sponsorship fees paid may be forced to forfeit all games/matches.
 Forfeits are non-reversible.
 All sponsoring bowling centers must be in the state of Minnesota or be members in good standing of the Bowling Proprietors Association of Minnesota (BPAM).
-The BPAM reserves the right to disqualify any sponsoring bowling center, and the team(s) it sponsors, if the previously stated conditions are not met.
+The BPAM reserves the right to disqualify any sponsoring bowling center and the team(s) it sponsors if the previously stated conditions are not met.
 The BPAM reserves the right to relocate a high school bowling team from one sponsoring bowling center to another if the league's Executive Director or commissions determine that the move is what is best for the team or league.
+A bowling center will maintain the right to host/sponsor a high school team unless the bowling center's owner/manage chooses to give up that right or the league's commissioners or executive director decide it is in the best interest of a high school team to bowl out of another bowling center.